flowground/amazonaws-com-pi-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### GetResourceMetrics
-### Retrieve Performance Insights metrics for a set of data sources, over a time period.
-You can provide specific dimension groups and dimensions, and provide aggregation and filtering criteria for each group.
+> Retrieve Performance Insights metrics for a set of data sources, over a time period.
+You can provide specific dimension groups and dimensions, and provide aggregation and filtering criteria for each group.<br/>

 #### Input Parameters
 * `Action` - _required_